-Cockerham, William C. Forthcoming.
+Cockerham, William C. In Press.
 "Max Weber: Formal Rationality and the Modern Hospital."
 In Fran Collyer (ed.), Palgrave Handbook of Social Theory in Health, Illness, and Medicine.
 London: Palgrave Macmillan.

 Cockerham, Geoffrey B. and William C. Cockerham.
 2014.
-"International Law and Chronic Disease," In Michael Freeman and Sarah Hawkes (eds.), Current Legal Issues: Law and Global Health.
+"International Law and Global Health," Pp. 492-509 in Michael Freeman and Sarah Hawkes (eds.), Current Legal Issues: Law and Global Health.
 Oxford, UK: Oxford University Press.

 Cockerham, William C. 2014.
 Sociology of Mental Disorder, 9th ed.
 Upper Saddle River, NJ: Pearson Prentice-Hall.